AdobeDocs/journeys.en/help/using/action/acc-action.md

 The connection between the Journey Orchestration and Campaign Classic instances is setup by Adobe at provisioning time.

->[!CAUTION]
->
-> This integration is released as a private beta.
-It is not available to all Journey Orchestration customers.

 ## Important notes

 * There is no throttling of messages.
 We cap the number of messages that can be sent over to 50,000/hour based on our current Campaign Classic SLA.
 For this reason, Journey orchestration should only be used in unitary use cases (individual events, not segments).